 Evidence impact is potentially significant: Habitat loss and fragmentation from the rapid expansion of large-scale industrial solar and wind energy development are the primary threat to DKF (Kadaba et al. 2013).
 The desert kit fox populations are closely connected with creosote bush scrub communities (McGrew 1979), which is present on the Project site.
 Kit foxes are also able to adapt to open habitats including creosote flats and grasslands (Rodrick and Mathews 1999).
 Projects, such as the one being proposed, have the expectation to promote the growth of the City of California City, resulting in a high degree of land conversion and potential habitat fragmentation.
-The Project site is within the range of DKF, suitable habitat, and sign of the species is present on the Project site.
-As a result, subsequent Project related ground-disturbing activities have the potential to significantly impact local DKF populations.
+The Project site is within the range of DKF, and suitable habitat is present on the Project site.
+As a result, subsequent ground-disturbing activities have the potential to significantly impact local DKF populations.